EveryVoiceTTS/EveryVoice/Contributing.md

  - style: working only on code or documentation style
  - test: commits for testing code

-Types for partial work: you can use `pfeat`, `pfix`, `pdoc` or `ptest` as the commit type for partial work that won't be shown in the release logs.
+Types for partial work: you can use `pfeat`, `pfix`, `pdoc`, `ptest` or `prefactor` as the commit type for partial work that won't be shown in the release logs.
 Make sure you have the appropriate regular type commit later in the history documenting the work for the release log, and consider squashing the partial work commits when that makes sense.

 Valid scopes: the scope is optional and usually refers to which module is being changed.
  - TBD - for now not validated, should be just one word ideally